drbean/edit/steve/trip.md

 Imagine the TTB gave you the money and you did the research.
 Now stand back and think about your research.

 	* Was what you did successful or not?
-	* What is the meaning of what you did?
+	* What is the significance of what you did (Why is it important)?
 	* What advice do you have for the TTB?
 	* What can you (or other people) do if the TTB gives you/them MORE money?